 Our results and proposed hypothesis may help to integrate some of the important findings and concepts in the literature.

-- 575 The predominance of stabilized OM in organo-mineral fractions (e.g., <20 μm size class or meso-density range) has been shown by physical fractionation studies (e.g., Christensen, 2001; Six et al., 2000; von Lützow et al., 2007) but the involvement of pedogenic metal phases was much less studied.
+Predominance of stabilized OM in organo-mineral fractions (e.g., <20 μm size class or meso-density range) has been shown by physical fractionation studies (e.g., Christensen, 2001; Six et al., 2000; von Lützow et al., 2007) but the involvement of pedogenic metal phases was much less studied.
 Protective effects of phyllosilicate clays (e.g., Barré et al., 2014) and pedogenic metal phases (e.g., Porras et al., 2017; Wagai and Mayer, 2007) on OM are likely to occur concurrently, and possibly synergistically, within meso-density microaggregates.
-Enrichment of certain clay minerals in meso-density fractions (e.g., - 580 smectite in a Vertisol, kaolinite in Spodosol and Oxisol, Jones and Singh, 2014) and enhanced physical stability of clay aggregates by goethite particle incorporation (Dultz et al., 2019) support this idea.
+Enrichment of certain clay minerals in meso-density fractions (e.g., smectite in a Vertisol, kaolinite in Spodosol and Oxisol, Jones and Singh, 2014) and enhanced physical stability of clay aggregates by the incorporation of goethite particles (Dultz et al., 2019) support this idea.
 Aggregate hierarchy concept recognized the role of low-crystallinity mineral phases and microbial compounds as persistent binding agents (Tisdall and Oades, 1982) but not their interaction or formation pathways.
-With new analytical techniques and methodologies, our understanding of microaggregate formation (e.g., Asano and Wagai, 2014; Lehmann et al., 2007; Totsche et al., 2017) and molecular-scale

-585 interaction of OM, metals, and other inorganic phases (e.g., Chen et al., 2020; Tamrat et al., 2019) is advancing.
-We believe that a remaining key question is how these molecular-scale interactions are related to soil physical fractions and the formation of hierarchical aggregate structure.
-The current study provides some insights to this end.
+With new analytical techniques and methodologies, our undernding of microaggregate formation (e.g., Lehmann et al., 2007; Totsche et al., 2017) and molecular-scale interaction of OM, metal, and mineral (e.g., Kleber et al., 2007; Tamrat et al., 2019) is advancing.
+We believe that a remaining key question is how these molecular scale interactions are related to soil physical fractions and the formation of hierarchical aggregate structure.
+The current finding provided some insights to this end.
 Further efforts to fill the scale gap will be important to better understand soil's protective capacity to store OM and for the development of more mechanistic biogeochemical models.